Density Matrix-based Dynamics for Quantum Robotic Swarms: Examples

 We choose the final state of particle 1 at $t_1$ as

 and that of particle 2 as

 Finally, the density matrix of the mixed state is given by

-Figure \ref{3D} shows the robots corresponding to the two ``particles'' as surfaces, whose height along the $z$-axis denotes the probability amplitude.
+Figure \ref{3D} shows the robots corresponding to the two ``particles'' as wavefunctions, whose height along the $z$-axis denotes the probability amplitude.
 Such a representation is an additional overcoming of the visualizations of \cite{swarm_paper}, where a classic position was considered in correspondence to the peak of the wavefunctions.

-These visualizations have been obtained through Python - Jupyter Notebook.
+The computation of density matrices can be automatized by using Qiskit with the help of loading functions \textit{Statevector} and \textit{DensityMatrix}.
+The matrices and the visualizations in Figure \ref{3D} are obtained via the implementation in Python (code provided in Code Availability) of Algorithm \ref{algo1}.
+For our implementation, we chose a Gaussian appearance for the wavefunctions.

+The code yields Figure~\ref{3D}, and the robot states as well as density matrices for each robot as well as for the whole swarm at $t_0$ obtained as: \ma{